satackey/action-docker-layer-caching/README.md

     # the cache is created without them in the post run.
     # It also restores the cache if it exists.
     - uses: satackey/action-docker-layer-caching@v0.0.8
+      # Ignore the failure of a step and avoid terminating the job.
+      continue-on-error: true

     - run: docker-compose up --build